Physical Education Intent Statement

 • Children are invited to attend competitive sporting events within the local area.
 This is an inclusive approach which endeavours to encourage not only physical development but also mental well-being.
 These events also develop teamwork and leadership skills and are very much enjoyed by the children.

-• Each year, children participate in workshops covering a variety of sports.
-For example archery, ludo and skipping, again providing the children with an opportunity to develop, improve their fitness and to try something new.
+• Each year, children participate in an active week which allows children to experience new sports and activities such as climbing, and Judo. this is an opportunity for children to develop, improve their fitness and to try something new.

 • Children Key Stage 2 attend swimming lessons.
 The objective is that each child can confidently swim 25 meters or more by the time they leave our school.